A Comprehensive Overview of DUI California Costs

 All told, a DUI could cost you a small fortune in addition to blotting your criminal record.
 This is particularly true if you were involved in an injury DUI.
 Fortunately, you can always speak with a DUI lawyer when you are arrested on a DUI charge.

-The Law Office of Christopher Chaney provides initial free consultation on everything from negligent vehicular manslaughter to injury DUI and misdemeanor DUI.
+The Law Offices of Christopher Chaney provides initial free consultation on everything from negligent vehicular manslaughter to injury DUI and misdemeanor DUI.
 Contact us today, and our Van Nuys DUI attorney may just be able to help you with your case.